 We’ve set up a brief ten-step guide for lawyer SEO in this article.
 Of course, if you have any questions, don’t hesitate to contact us.

-The first step is setting up Local Services Ads and Google My Business Profiles.
+The first step in helping to max out the benefits of local SEO for lawyers is setting up Local Services Ads and Google My Business Profiles.
 You’ll need a GMB profile with a certain average review score, and then you can apply for LSAs.

 This takes some time, especially if you need to do any online reputation management for your offer.
 However, it’s one of the cornerstones of local SEO on Google.
 Start soon or get some help from a professional, because you’ll need this in place to succeed.